Ask questions about this school. Answers use aggregated data and are subject to error.

 The tour was given by a group of students, and the students seemed clique-ey, like you could tell that they didn't all like each other, something that the interviewees shouldn't have been able to see.
 Also, the students didn't seem proud of their school or happy to be there, even though they were giving the tour!

-Applicants commonly wished they had known specific details about the interview day logistics in advance, such as parking arrangements, the location of interviews, and the format of the interview questions.
-Many also highlighted the importance of arriving early to engage with faculty and students, as well as being prepared for the weather conditions in the area.
+Applicants commonly wished they had known specific details about the interview day logistics in advance, such as parking arrangements, location of interviews, and the fact that interviewers do not have access to academic files.
+They also highlighted the importance of arriving early, being prepared for inclement weather, and taking advantage of opportunities to interact with current students and faculty.

 I kinda wish they had someone outside handing out parking passes instead of having us park, pick up the pass, then take it back to the car.
 No a huge deal, but a little annoying.